jj8081/react-rendering-app/README.md

 1_ URL used: The fetching of the json file is done through https://raw.github.com/nf-core/scrnaseq/2.4.1/nextflow_schema.json (instead of https://github.com/nf-core/scrnaseq/blob/2.4.1/nextflow_schema.json) sicne the former URL serves the raw json file.

-# Current issues:
+# Current issues

-1_ Fetching of the JSON file from React is blocked by CORS policy.
-Trials were done adding header values but were unsuccessful.
-The CORS sisue was not observed when fetching the JSON file running the Typescrypt code outside of React.
-This at this time stops the rendering tests.
+1_ Webpage displays only partial content of the original JSON file at this time.
+The crrent implementation uses a String to pass the JSON content when using React useState approach.
+The ideal solution would be to pass a Root object instead but it was not allowed by React so a String approach was used.

+2_ Form and Field validations are missing.

+# Enhancement Items

+1_ To avoid the CORS issue when fetching a JSON file from React a proxy server ( code in cors_server/) is used.
+This proxy server is expected to provide the json file required, which in this case nextflow_schema.json.
+A possible enhancement will be to automatically doanload the json required from any website and make it abvailable to the React server.

 2_ Current implementation uses Typescript interfaces, which can be seen in file src/json_to_ts_interfaces.tsx.
 These interfaces are specific to the JSON file in https://github.com/nf-core/scrnaseq/blob/2.4.1/nextflow_schema.json.
 A required improvement will be to auotame the generation of those interfaces for any JSON file.

-3_ Page rendering is stopped because of the CORS issue at this time.

-4_ Form and Field validations are missing.

 # Pre-requiresites